• Skip to primary navigation

 Ingredient Substitutions

 • Powdered Sugar.
 There is no substitution for powdered sugar.
-You can make your own by blending granulated sugar in a high-powered blender (Vitamix) for 10 seconds.
+You can make your own by blending 1 cup granulated sugar plus 1 Tablespoon corn starch for every 1 cup powdered sugar called for in the recipe, in a high-powered blender (Vitamix) for 10 seconds.

 • Unsweetened Cocoa Powder.
 If you want an extra-dark chocolate frosting then use dark cocoa powder.